 - Network metrics for all containerized environments

 - Improved Davis® AI anomaly detection for k8s environments

 We’d like to hear about your experiences monitoring Kubernetes environments.
 Do you have the same certainty and control over your K8s-based applications and services that Dynatrace provides?
 Have ideas for further improvements?
-Please share your comments with us at Dynatrace Answers.
+Please share your comments with us at Dynatrace Community.